Board Certified Orthopedic Surgeon – Eau Claire & Altoona

-Dr. Padilla trained at Stanford University School of Medicine and subsequently completed a 5 year orthopedic training program at the Mayo Clinic in Rochester, MN where he also earned a Master’s Degree in Biomechanics.
-He brought his expertise in hip, knee, and shoulder reconstruction to the Chippewa Valley over 10 years ago.
+Dr. Padilla trained at Stanford University School of Medicine and completed a 5 year orthopedic doctor training program at the Mayo Clinic in Rochester, MN where he also earned a Master’s Degree in Biomechanics.
+He brought his orthopedic surgery expertise in hip, knee, and shoulder reconstruction surgery to Eau Claire and Altoona over 10 years ago.

-Dr. Padilla has extensive experience in joint reconstruction and was the first surgeon to perform a robot assisted joint replacement in Wisconsin outside of the University of Wisconsin at Madison.
-He has been performing direct anterior hip replacement, partial and total knee replacements and shoulder reconstructions for several years here in Wisconsin and now is at the forefront of joint reconstruction with the incorporation of the Mako Robot System.
+Dr. Padilla has extensive experience in joint reconstruction and was the first orthopedic surgeon to perform a robot-assisted joint replacement in Wisconsin outside of the University of Wisconsin at Madison.
+He has been performing direct anterior hip replacement, partial and total knee replacements, and shoulder reconstructions for several years here in Eau Claire and Altoona and now is at the forefront of joint reconstruction orthopedic surgery with the incorporation of the Mako Robot System.

 His Master’s Degree in Biomechanics has given him a unique advantage in understanding the intricacies of computer navigation and robotics in joint reconstruction.
 Biomechanics can be considered the original research in the field of Makoplasty surgeries and the development of the Mako Robot.
-With this degree, Dr. Padilla is set apart from other orthopedic surgeons, as he understands the exact operation of the Robot.
-Along with his Biomechanics education, his past training at Stanford and the Mayo Clinic has prepared him for the most complex of cases in this field.
+With this degree, Dr. Padilla is set apart from other orthopedic surgeons, as he understands the exact operation of the robotic orthopedic surgery.

-He and his family have embraced the outdoor lifestyle of the upper Midwest and are thankful for the warm reception they have received from the community.
+He and his family have embraced the outdoor lifestyle of the upper Midwest and are thankful for the warm reception they have received from the Eau Claire and Altoona community.